idkhidden/touchgrass/README.md

 # TouchGrass

-IDA plugin that tracks how long you spend in IDA and displays a [leaderboard](https://int3.club/touchgrass/).
+IDA plugin that tracks how long you spend in IDA and displays a [leaderboard](https://int3.club/touchgrass/) globally.

 ## Leaderboard
 View the leaderboard at: [https://int3.club/touchgrass/](https://int3.club/touchgrass/)